steemit/smt-whitepaper/smt-manual/manual.md

 ### Shared Tools for Account Creation, Key Signing and Wallet Functions

-Several shared tools exist to support applications that wish to outsource signup, transaction signing and wallet functions, such as SteemConnect (Add link to SteemConnect launch post).
+Several shared tools exist to support applications that wish to outsource signup, transaction signing and wallet functions, such as [SteemConnect](https://v2.steemconnect.com/).

 # Conclusion